 What is Policy Term?

-While the "policy term" meaning is quite straightforward, it is often confused with another term insurance-related topic - "premium paying term".
+While the meaning of "policy term" is quite straightforward, it is often gets confused with another related term "premium paying term".
 Both of these terms refer to time periods and are closely associated but there is a marked difference between them and thus, should not be used interchangeably.

 However, premium-paying term refers to an altogether different concept.
 It refers to the period during which the policyholder is required to pay the premiums for the term insurance plan.
 In most cases, the premium paying term is equal to the policy term, which is why the two terms are often confused.
 However, some insurers allow the premium paying term for a term plan to be shorter than the policy term.